ruuda/blog/posts/a-reasonable-configuration-language.md

 and probably many more that I’m not aware of.
 So why add one more to the mix?
-Why is _this one_ going to _really_ solve all our problems, when five others haven’t seen widespread adoption (yet)?
+Why is _this one_ going to _really_ solve all our problems, when five more mature ones haven’t seen widespread adoption (yet)?

 First of all,
 I did not start out writing my own language thinking